-This Classic Italian Style Lentil recipe (New Year Tradition) is one you don't want to miss!
+You don't want to miss this classic Italian Style Lentil recipe (New Year Tradition)!
 Italians eat lentils for New Year for good luck.
 Make this easy nutritious vegetarian recipe all year long!

-It's tradition to eat lentils for New Years' Eve.
+It's a tradition to eat lentils for New Year's Eve.
 Although, we make this recipe all seasons of the year.

-The little coin-shaped legumes bring good fortune, namely in the form of money.
+The little coin-shaped legumes bring good fortune in the form of money.
 They are served on the last day of the year to bring good luck for the upcoming year.
-They are sometimes served with cotechino, a kind of boiled sausage, common in northern Italy.
+They are sometimes served with cotechino, a boiled sausage typical in northern Italy.

-In our home, we make it with and without the cotechino (sausage).
+We make it with and without the cotechino (sausage) in our home.
 This is a vegetarian version of the recipe without meat.
 You can always add the sausage on top if desired.

 This humble lentil dish starts with a soffritto- the Italian term for a mixture of chopped vegetables sautéed gently in oil.
-The mixture of vegetables generally includes onions, carrots, and celery.
+The mix of vegetables generally includes onions, carrots, and celery.

 Trust me, friends, you will want to make this filling and satisfying lentil recipe.
 Once you do, it will be a recipe go-to!

-Brown lentils are typically used to make this stew, as brown and green lentils are firm and retain their shape when cooking.
+Brown and green lentils are typically used to make this stew, as they are firm and retain their shape when cooking.

 I brought my little box of lentils ready to eat to keep the tradition.